david-liu/zodiac_web/README.md

 # zodiac web

 Zodiac web is a Python package for creating beautiful web service interfaces for exsited python code in a composable way with as little code as necessary.
+It's also can support to deploy the service in a docker image without any code.

 ## Installation